openbikesensor/OpenBikeSensor3dPrintableCase/MainCase/VerticalCase_JSN-AJ/logo-case-generator/README.md

   thickness of lines are ignored.
 Use the options in the "Path" menu of Inkscape, e.g. "Object to Path" and "Union", to generate a single path object.
 Remove its border, fill it black.
-* Open `frame.svg` in Inkscape and copy-paste your logo into it.
+* Open `frame-lid.svg` or `frame-maincase.svg` in Inkscape and copy-paste your logo into it.
 Transform the logo to place it where you would like to print it.
 * Delete the gray frame shape, leaving only a correctly sized document with the logo placed where you want it.